anigmetov/hera/matching/README.md

 2. To use from your code.

 Here you can compute the matching distance either between bi-filtrations or between  persistence modules.
-First, you need to include `#include "matching_distance.h"` Practically every class you need is parameterized by Real type, which should be either float or double.
+First, you need to include `#include <hera/matching_distance.h>` Practically every class you need is parameterized by Real type, which should be either float or double.
 The header provides two functions called `matching_distance.`
 See `example/module_example.cpp` for additional details.

 ## License

 See `licence.txt` in the repository root folder.

-## Building

-CMakeLists.txt can be used to build the command-line utility in the standard way.
-On Linux/Mac/Windows with Cygwin:
->    `mkdir build`
->    `cd build`
->   `cmake ..`
->    `make`

-On Windows with Visual Studio: use `cmake-gui` to create the solution in build directory and build it with VS.

-The library itself is header-only and does not require separate compilation.